 Price: $75 per person

-What You Should Bring: Sunblock, insect repellent, and water bottle
+What You Should Bring: Sunblock, insect repellent, and picnic snack for shore break.

 Meeting point: Bairs Cove at Haulover Canal in Titusville, Florida